 Now, on to the real question: Can you do the same?

-I’m going to stop you right there, and tell you these are all just excuses.
 There will always be reasons not to do something.
-So I will tell you once more that yes, you can still double your revenue.
+So we will tell you once more that yes, you can still double your revenue.
 Triple it even.

 You just have to try.
 You can try.
 It all boils down to whether or not you want to try, not whether or not you can.